graphsense/DW-VA-Taxonomy/README.md

 	    A cryptocurrency exchange or a digital currency exchange (DCE) is a business that allows customers to trade cryptocurrencies or digital currencies for other assets, such as conventional fiat money or other digital currencies.
-A cryptocurrency exchange can be a market maker that typically takes the bid-ask spreads as a transaction commission for is service or, as a matching platform, simply charges fees.
 	  seeAlso: https://en.wikipedia.org/wiki/Cryptocurrency_exchange
 	  broader: service